 Market Conditions and Assumptions Driving Emerging Technology Work

-Energy efficiency emerging technology opportunities will continue to exist for the region through 2024.
+Energy efficiency emerging technology opportunities will continue to exist for the region through 2024 and beyond.

 While emerging energy efficiency technologies are plentiful, their complexity will continue to increase due to the common occurrence of integrated sensors and controls along with connectivity in new products.